kenta-hirahara/kempo2_sotsuron/README.md

 # Requirement

-MATLAB2019a or higher.
+MATLAB 2019a or higher.
 No Toolbox required.

 # Installation